pawissanutt/oaas-rs/control-plane/oprc-pm/README.md

 3. The per‑cluster availabilities are sorted worst → best.
 PM incrementally adds replicas (worst first) and computes the probability that a majority (quorum) of the selected replicas are simultaneously up (dynamic programming over Bernoulli node up/down states).
 It stops at the minimal replica count whose quorum availability meets or exceeds the target.
 Hard cap: 50.
 4. Strong consistency: if the class `state_spec.consistency_model == Strong`, PM enforces a minimum of `2f+1` replicas (where `f` is the inferred tolerable failures given the provisional replica count).
 This may increase the replica count selected by availability logic.
 5. The achieved quorum availability and the selected replica count are logged (future: surfaced via status endpoint).
+6. Application of results: PM writes the selected replica count into each function's `provision_config.min_scale` in the protobuf `DeploymentUnit`, and sets `odgm_config.replica_count` accordingly.
+CRM templates render Kubernetes `Deployment.spec.replicas` from `min_scale`.

 Legacy independent availability formula (`A=1-(1-p)^R`) is retained only for test reference; production logic uses quorum DP.